 1: The Compost Heap

-I learned how to compost growing up by using a heap.
+Growing up, we composted by using a heap.
 We collected kitchen scraps in a compost pail, and my brothers and I took turns emptying it into a compost heap in the corner of the yard.
 This heap is also where we put grass clippings and other yard waste.

 The problem with the heap is that there was no way to access finished compost without disturbing the rest of the pile, so all of that goodness never got used.
 The pile just got higher!